karrick/gologs/README.md

-This library attempts to reduce the complexity of choosing an event level for logged events, while also reducing the complexity of choosing a log level when running a program.
+This library attempts to reduce the complexity of choosing an event level for logged events, while also reducing the complexity of choosing a log level for a running program.
 There are typically three different reasons to view logs:

 1. I am a user and would like to know basic information about this program's operations.
+Why did it die, for instance.

 2. I am an administrator running the program and want detailed runtime information about this program's execution.
+When did the program start?
+When did the service experience connectivity issues, even though it is designed to reconnect on failures?

 3. I am a developer trying to figure out how this program is working or not working properly.
+How did the program get down that path?

-Rather than selecting from the common five log levels, this program provides only three log levels, corresponding exactly to the above list, then adds in the concept of Tracer logging.
+Rather than selecting from the five common log levels, this program provides only three log levels, corresponding exactly to the above list, then adds in the concept of Tracer logging, described in the next section.

 1. User
 2. Admin
 3. Dev

+### Tracer Logging

+Orthogonal to log levels are a concept of Tracer events.
+This allows the simplified log levels described above to be used for all logs, but tracing can be turned on for a set of log events pertaining to a single request.
+For instance in the past, I have done this by suffixing `&debug=true` to the URI of a request.
+The undocumented API would cause all events for that request to get logged, regardless of the log level.
+If a user reported a problem with a valid looking request, I could repeat their request with `&debug=true` appended to it while watching the logs to follow the request run its way through the service.
+It was an effective solution I have used to debug many problems.

+## Description

-## A Tree of Logs?
+### A Tree of Logs?

 The only thing we've done differently so far is reduce the complexity of 5 log levels down to 3, which is nice, but nothing to justify use